 Get the shareable Canva template link

-In the design window that you’re creating to sell, click on the share button, and then at the bottom of the section that just opened up, click on the arrow to open a dropdown.
-Then choose “Share a link to use as template”.
+- In the design window that you’re creating to sell, click on the share button, and then at the bottom of the dropdown that appears, click the three dots.

-Here’s a video if you need some help with this part.
+Here’s a video if you need some help with this getting the template link and creating a PDF.

 Step 5: Create product images